plomgrading/plom/doc/source/faq.rst

 How can I clone a server so that it accepts scans intended for another server?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need three things from the existing server: the server specification `.toml` file, the question-version map `.csv`, and the classlist.
+You need four things from the existing server: the server specification `.toml` file, the "public code" (which is written into the QR codes), the question-version map `.csv`, and the classlist.
-Double-check that the `.toml` file contains the ``publicCode``, something like: ``publicCode = "123456"`` and write it down.

 .. caution::
-    One should be very carefully doing this sort of thing: the ``publicCode`` exists to make it difficult to accidentally upload papers to the wrong server.
+    One should be very carefully doing this sort of thing: the "public code" exists to make it difficult to accidentally upload papers to the wrong server.
 This question shows you how to defeat that mechanism.

 Use the saved `.toml` and the saved version map `.csv` to provision the new server.
-You'll need to manually enter the publicCode you noted above.
+You'll need to manually enter the "public code" you noted above.
 If prenaming, ensure you use the same settings as before.
 Continue provisioning the server, creating the database etc.  No need to physically print the papers (as they should be identical!)
 You